-My collaborative partner, Hamilton Poe, and I navigate the nuances of an artworld that we operate both inside of and around, utilizing our friendship, communication and phones as our primary mediums.
-As a collaboration we define our practice as an exercise in articulation and consensus based decision making.
-Much of our work confronts notions of success and meaning, as the gestures and conceptual challenges encountered through our improvisation subverts traditional economies and intentions.
+My collaborative partner, Hamilton Poe, and I utilize our friendship, our communication and our phones to navigate the nuances of an artworld that we operate both inside of and around.
+Through our exercises in transparency and consensus based decision making we confront notions of success and meaning, as the gestures and conceptual challenges we encounter through our improvisation subvert traditional economies and myths of art making.
 Operating between desires to exist in the moment and to contextualize the moment as it unfolds, we conduct our exploration of aesthetic spaces as a way to justify our play as work.

 Working to be the best human, friend, community member, citizen, artist, activist, educator, son, brother, fiance, etc, I can, is the task at hand every single day.
 My art is that process.

 Henry James Haver Crissman was born August 31st 1990 in Midland, MI, the son of two veterinarians and youngest of three children.
 He earned a BFA in Craft/Ceramics from the College for Creative Studies in Detroit, MI in 2012 and his MFA in Ceramics at the New York State College of Ceramics at Alfred University in 2015.
 He has exhibited both nationally and internationally, and has received grants, fellowships and residencies to support his dynamic projects exploring ceramics as a avenue for arts education, advocacy and critique.
 In addition to his personal practice, he works collaboratively with Hamilton Poe, and is a core member of the Socially Engaged Craft Collective.
 He and his wife (Virginia Torrence), dog (Petunia) and two cats (Bob and Mona) now live in Hamtramck, MI where he maintains a studio and teaches at Marygrove College, Wayne State University and Pewabic Pottery.